abroroo/til/React/useContext.md

-I've been having some problems keeping in mind how the `useContext` React hook works.
+I found mysef googling a lot the same stuff like how to use `useContext` React hook.

-So here is a simple code snippet that I can come back to whenever I need to brush up on this hook.
+So I decided to put it here.
+It is a simple code snippet that I can come back to whenever I need to brush up on this.

 ## How useContext works:
 Pass data through the component tree without having to pass props manually at every level.